24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Hail Damage in Cedar Rapids

 Cedar Rapids has experienced major hail events repeatedly.
-After major hailstorms, post-storm inspections are essential — hail damage often isn't visible from the ground but degrades shingle granules in ways that accelerate aging and produce leaks 1-3 years later.
+After major hail events, post-event inspections are essential — hail damage often isn't visible from the ground but degrades shingle granules in ways that accelerate aging and produce leaks 1-3 years later.

 2020 Derecho Lingering Effects